nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Format: `SET b/AMOUNT`

-* The `AMOUNT` can be any double that is between 0 to 5000.
+* The `AMOUNT` can be any decimal number that is between 0 to 5000.
 * The `b/` substring should be present in the command.

 Example of usage: